It’s Loving Day, folks, and we might as well make it a whole darn weekend of

 Back in the day, anti-intermarriage laws were present throughout the U.S.

 Whites couldn’t marry blacks.
 And Filipinos or Asians.
 With Whites?
-Don’t even think about it.
+Don’t even

 Sure, taboos tend to make things spicier, but oh so illegal.